centminmod/wordpress-plugin-mirror-poc/readme.md

 ### 14. **Cloudflare D1 SQLite Database Support**:

 With Cloudflare we can also optionally create Cloudflare Workers that are binded to their [Cloudflare D1 SQLite databases](https://developers.cloudflare.com/d1/) as outlined [here](https://developers.cloudflare.com/workers/runtime-apis/bindings/).
 Cloudflare D1 SQLite database also supports automatic backups and recovery via [Time Travel](https://developers.cloudflare.com/d1/reference/time-travel/).
+You can track your [Cloudflare D1 SQLite dashboard metrics](#cloudflare-d1-sqlite-dashboard-metrics) as well.

 As of October 10, 2024 my POC implementation can be used without binding to a Cloudflare D1 SQLite database for my use case.
 However, if was to create a web site for mirrored WordPress plugin listing directory via Cloudflare Workers or Cloudflare Pages, I would need to be able to query the locally cached and saved WordPress plugin JSON metadata info and plugin JSON checksum info.